dennisseidel/dennisseidel.github.io/docs/basics/architecture.md

 - External Functionalities: Which backend systems are involved (e.g. a service or an external api): Those are external functionalities I consume.
 - Internal functionalities: Which functions do I provide through my interfaces?
 -

+### `Testing and creating poc for new technology`

+#### Situation/Problem

+`OpenArchitectureQuestion:TechnologyEvaluation/*` - I am ask to test a new technology e.g. evaluate the use of AWS EKS / Aurora.
+This might be driven from the business - with a requirement to solve a problem or more often currently we are ask by the IT to evaluate a technology (e.g. migrate the data platform to the cloud).

+#### Data gathered for planning/troubleshooting

+- _Business Requirements:_ Write down what are the business requirements that are implacted by this technology.
+E.g. what application run currently on the plattform?
+What are their requirements?
+How could the technology imporve them?
+What application are currently not running on the plattform but would benefit from the plattform (technology)?
+For this contact the IT teams but also directly the business units to get feedback from them.
+The result: **Hypothesis and Requirements and measurable KPIs** from the business.
+TODO: Document/Template?
+- _Technology Information:_ Learn and document hands on (udemy, linkedin learning/ tutorials) about the technology before implementing any PoC.
+The experience is that this takes long and leads to sub optimal results (e.g. I paired for a day with a colleage but we could not set up EKS because we lack experience with cloud formation as well as eks).
+Better is to take 1 day to learn or do a tutorial so one understands how the technology should be use.
+Eventhough one is not as fast to start, overall one reduces time wasted and the solution quality.
+In this stage pairing value is limited, it makes more sense to split up and e.g. one check out eks and the other cloudformation.
+The result should be a **good understanding and handson description how to use the technology**.
+TODO: Document/Template?
+  Important for this stage is that we should work in an isolated but unrestricted environment to increase the learning speed.
+A harden environment like on a shared multi tenant account decreases learning speed significant because often interaction with the platform team are required to get access to permissions for new products.

+Gather data also by informing others (who? architecture board) what you are going to do.

+#### Steps to Troubleshoot and Fix

+1. Design the PoC based on the hypothesis (following the lessons learned and the technologies in this handbook)
+2. Gather feedback on the first PoC Design
+3. Implement a PoC (following the cloud first, MVP principles to gather speed).
+This should be done in the managed/restricted account.
+Therefore it is important to pair with someone from the platform team to fix issues fast e.g. new permissions.
+All should be documented into a _tutorial for this technology (what is it? when to (not) use it? how to use it?_ as well as what is require in the account.
+This is later the foundation for automation the access and management of the technology.
+4. Validate the Hypothesis with the business and the IT (e.g. based on the AWS Well Architected Framework)
+5. Iterate
+6. Final Evaluation (TODO: Template for ADR / Document the decision on the technology radar/ As well as a first autoamtion/operation concept)

+#### Urgency category

+normal - given the situation the urgancy can increase, but runbooks steps should never be skipt (e.g. learning about the technology first).

+#### Escalation path

+?